directus/directus/docs/app/data-model/relationships.md

   [duplicate a field](/app/data-model/fields#duplicate-a-field), move it to the translation collection, and then delete the parent field.
 However, be aware that duplicating a field does _not_ duplicate any existing field values.

-:::tip Configure a Translations O2M
+::: tip Configure a Translations O2M

 <!--
 <video title="Configure a Translations O2M" autoplay playsinline muted loop controls>